SAP/ui5-webcomponents/docs/2-advanced/09-accessibility.md

     applyOSThemePreferences();
 ```

-Although you've learned how to detect OS settings and apply the corresponding theme, we recommend allowing users to decide whether the theme should always match the OS setting by given application settings and not forcing the OS settings by default.
+Although you've learned how to detect OS settings and apply the corresponding theme, we recommend allowing users to decide whether the theme should always match the OS setting OS settings by providing application settings and not forcing the OS settings by default.

 ## Accessibility APIs